xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-028.md

 Currently, GPT 4o only supports three fixed sizes, while Nano banana needs some hack methods to achieve arbitrary image size output, such as passing in a blank image of a specified size as a reference and emphasizing it in the prompt.
 We can make this very natural through canvas operations: users only need to drag to the appropriate size, and the application automatically generates this blank reference image through the Canvas API.

+## Layer separation {#layer-separation}

+[Editing Text in Images with AI]: https://medium.com/data-science/editing-text-in-images-with-ai-03dee75d8b9c

+## MCP

+[MCP: What It Is and Why It Matters]：

+> Instead of only having a GUI or API that humans use, you get an AI interface “for free.”
+This idea has led to the concept of “MCP-first development”, where you build the MCP server for your app before or alongside the GUI.

+[Figma MCP Server] 可以操作 [Figma API]

 [Lesson 21 - Transformer]: /guide/lesson-021
 [UI for AI]: https://medium.com/ui-for-ai
 [Lesson 1 - Hardware abstraction layers]: /guide/lesson-001#hardware-abstraction-layers